 However, hair screening is an excellent tool for abstinence monitoring or longer window (several months) pre-employment testing.

-For further information or a confidential discussion, please contact us today.
+For further information or a confidential discussion, contact us today.